 After your notice has been up for the full 10 days, find the posting (check with your local courthouse) and take it to the Clerk of Court with the following documents:

-- Proof of identification, such as a driver’s license, state ID card, or passport;
+- Proof of ID, such as a driver’s license, state ID card, or passport

-- Proof of residency, which may be any official documents with your name and current address (utilities bills, etc.);
+- Proof of residency, which may be any official documents with your name and current address (utility bills, etc.)

 How does legally changing my name impact other legal documents?